 This collaborative project consists of two scenarios – the soaring skylines and the narrow alleys, which are believed as two classic symbols to represent the dramatic contrast of Shanghai.
 It aims to explore the mentality of Shanghai by revealing the solitude in this city and reflect the general meaning of urbanisation.

-Fortunately, there is still a unique area found in Huangpu district – one of the last historical reservation in Shanghai, one piece of oasis in the urban desert.
+This is what behind the modern skyline, an area found in Huangpu district – one of the last historical reservation in Shanghai.
 This old town appears to be low-rise and very dense housing, most of the citizens living here are kids and seniors.
 Yet here has all the daily drama worth to record, children playing hide and seek, running along with joy while the elderly are always glad to tell you the local history.
-Only in this area might we find the past time, the hidden face of this city.
+It’s all about the past time, the hidden face of this city.